JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 ### Step 2: Make sure git did not convert the End-of-Line characters of the DB initialisation script

-Check that the following database initialization script for the PostgreSQL container is effectively using Linux/Unix End-of-Line characters, not the Windows EOL
+Git may convert Linux EOLs into Windows EOLs automatically when you pull and push from GitHub, if you have configured Git that way.

 Windows uses two characters for the end of a line: a newline plus a carriage return.
 But the windows EOL may cause this script to fail.

-Git may convert Linux EOLs into Windows EOLs automatically when you pull and push from GitHub, if you have configured Git that way.

-So check this script, and if is is using Windows End-of-Lines, convert the EOL to Linux and save it.
+This in turn means there helloworld database and the helloworld DB user won't be created, leading to errors.

+You need to check that the following database initialization script is effectively using Linux/Unix End-of-Line characters, not the Windows EOL:

 `demo-for-engie\scripts\postgres\1-init-user-db.sh`

+If is is using Windows End-of-Lines, convert the EOL to Linux and save it.
+That should prevent the errors.

 > **TO DO: things to improve:**
 >
-> - TODO: 1) Change my git to not cause this problem anymore.
+> - TODO: 1) Change my git configuration so it keeps Linux EOLs and Windows EOLs they way they are.
-> - TODO: 2) Consider adding a sed script to remove the carriage return characters if this has happened.
+> - TODO: 2) Consider adding a sed script to the dockerfile in order to remove the carriage return characters.

+If the error occurs after all, this guide describes how to fix the problem: [troubleshooting.md](troubleshooting.md)

 ### Step 3: Run docker-compose up